divshot/divshot-cli/README.md

 * ` staging `
 * ` production `

-Each environment is immediately available and deployent at the following url scheme: **http://[environment].[app name].divshot.io**.
+Each environment is immediately available and deployed at the following URL scheme: **http://[environment].[app name].divshot.io**.
 You may reference [Divshot Builds and Environments](http://docs.divshot.io/guides/builds) for a more detailed explanation.

 ## Install